vistadataproject/documents/README.md

 ## Evolving VISTA, Holistically

->__The Master VISTA Data Model (MVDM) provides essential new functionality on top of the  VISTA architecture 'as is'__.
-Because MVDM respects and leverages the data-driven architecture of the 'as-is' VISTA, if any data definitions in any of the nearly 180 VISTA applications are modified, any and all changes will be automatically reflected and operationalized in the VISTA Data Model through triggered updates to the model.  __No existing VISTA code, routines, packages, modules, or infrastructure will be affected or changed in any way (i.e. this is 'non-invasive' and 'safe')__
+>__The Master VISTA Data Model (MVDM) provides essential new functionality on top of the unmodified VISTA architecture 'as is'__.
+Because MVDM respects and leverages the data-driven architecture of VISTA, any and all data definitions changes in any of the nearly 180 VISTA applications will be immediately reflected and operationalized within the VISTA Data Model through automatic triggered updates to the model.  __No existing VISTA code, routines, packages, modules, or infrastructure will be affected or changed in any way (i.e. this is 'non-invasive' and 'safe')__